Synecdoche1/Void-NX/README.md

 ## Can I contribute?

 Sure!
-Hit me up with a message on what you'd want to do/add and we'll tralk from there.
+Hit me up with a message on what you'd want to do/add and we'll talk from there.

+Discord: Synecdoche#2077

 ## Where's your Patreon page?